dxrcy/phonet-old/README.md

 # TODO

+- Change class substitution strategy
+- - Find `/<.*>/` in string
+- - Replace w value or return error if invalid name
+- Add constraints to class names
+- - Return error if not met
-- Fix error handling !!!
+- Fix 'line number' error tracing with semicolon use... how ?
 - Add minify method on `Phoner` struct
-- - Return error type that implements `std::error::Error`
 - Add more docs !
 - Add tests !
 - Remove unnecessary `clone`s where possible